Interactive Brokers review

 What does it mean to have your funds in Interactive Brokers deposited in a Tier 1 bank?

-Having any money you deposit with Interactive Brokers means that your funds are kept in a bank that has enough capital to accommodate your withdrawal wishes even if Interactive Brokers goes out of business for some reason.
+Depositing funds with Interactive Brokers ensures that your money is held in a secure bank account with sufficient capital to meet your withdrawal requirements, even if Interactive Brokers were to go out of business unexpectedly.

 Open a demo account Visit Interactive Brokers